Shader Library · Last updated May 2026

 Try the full shader library free for 14 days.

-All 70 shaders.
-All seven categories.
-Full per-band audio routing, hot-reload, and Studio-tier 3D / raymarched access.
+All 73 shaders.
+All ten manifest categories.
+Full per-band audio routing and hot-reload access.
 No reduced library, no watermark during the trial.

 Card required for the trial.
 Cancel before day 15 and you will not be charged.